Looking for a unique but absolutely delicious meringue cookie recipe? These Chocolate Kisses are melt in your mouth good!

 A few months ago I decided that I just had to have the recipe and I crossed my fingers that Dawn still had it.
 She did and lucky for me, she was more than willing to share!
 It turns out that it’s a family recipe her mother had passed down to her, so I have Terri Lowder to thank for these yummy treats.

+You can see from the video just how easy these are!
 The great thing about this recipe is that it only takes six ingredients and you probably have all of them in your pantry right now.
 The only thing I didn’t have was the brown paper bag to cook them on.
 I used a decorating bag with an icing tip to get this swirly look but you just as easily drop them onto the paper by the spoonful.

 Since it just happened to be teacher appreciation week, it seemed fitting to have my daughters bring some cookies to school for their teachers.
 (Plus it kept me from eating them all!)